madjava/my-ckad-journey/README.md

 - Save yourself the hassles and close all running applications, if on a Mac run `cmd+alt+esc` to see what's still active in the background, leave only your browser app running.

-- Make sure everywhere around you is clear, no books, papers or any other **_suspicious_** items.
+- Make sure everywhere around you is clear, no books, papers or any other \"suspicious\" items.
 They are strict, but really nice and polite too 👌🏾

 - You can have only one other tab open, let that be the K8s documentation page.

 - If you don't have a webcam, best get one as you may have to do a `360deg` pan around where you are writing the exam and your desk space also.
-A webcam with a cord seems better suited, might be wonky panning with your PC but if that's what you've got or want to use it's fine also.
+A webcam with a cord seems better suited, might be wonky panning around with your laptop but if that's what you've got or want to use it's fine also.

 - Relax but be aware of time.
 Don't forget to attempt all questions even if not entirely sure of your answer, better a little than nothing at all.